 - Accounts Payable

 - Cash Disbursements

-As a result, if a cash disbursement is created with the credit GL Account set as the Accounts Payable control account with an accounting period earlier then its related Account Payable it will be a reconciling item.
-This is because the cash disbursement will be decreasing the balance on Accounts Payable without the original accounts payable transaction recorded.
-This will be a reconciling item until the period on the Accounts payable and the period on the cash disbursement are both less than or equal to the current period you are running the report for.
+As a result, if a cash disbursement is created with the Debit GL Account set as the Accounts Payable control account with an accounting period earlier then its related Account Payable it will be a reconciling item.
+This is because the cash disbursement will be decreasing the balance on Accounts Payable without the original Accounts Payable transaction recorded.
+This will be a reconciling item until the period on the Accounts Payable and the period on the Cash Disbursement are both less than or equal to the current period you are running the report for.
+In addition, the Cash Disbursement has been applied against the related Payable.
 The reconciliation item is, in essence, a timing difference.

 To identify prepaid cash disbursements create a report with the following parameters: